iconindicators/appindicators/README.md

 ### Install from PyPI

-To install the indicator from `PyPI` to a virtual environment in `$HOME/.local/venv_indicators`, refer to the indicator's `PyPI` page listed in the introduction.
+To install the indicator from `PyPI` to a virtual environment in `$HOME/.local/venv_indicators`, refer to the indicator's `PyPI` page listed in the introduction above.

 ### Release to TestPyPI